IyatomiLab/Waveshift_Augmentation/README.md

 # Waveshift Augmentation
-<p align="center"><strong>Waveshift Augmentation</strong></p>
+This repository contains our proposed image data augmentation technique, organized as modular functions.
+Our method can be easily integrated into your data preprocessing pipeline to enhance model robustness and performance.

-This repository contains custom data augmentation transforms for PyTorch, organized as modular functions.
-These transforms can be easily integrated into your data preprocessing pipeline to enhance model robustness and performance.
+> The main file in this repository is Waveshift.py.

 ## Table of Contents
 - [Transformations Included](#transformations)